 Children may become Junior Rangers through activities provided by the Park and upon completion of an activity receive a certificate and Junior Ranger badge.
 Organized Junior Ranger programs include riding a Mississippi River barge, birding expeditions, prairie restoration, hunting fossils on the bluffs above the Mississippi River, among others.

 Self-directed options are also available.
-Six booklets, including three new ones, are available for free throughout the park, including an exciting booklet specific to Amtrak’s Empire Builder, a passenger train, that uses the program to both entertain and teach young passengers on its run between Winona, Minnesota and Chicago, Illinois.
-Another of the new booklets engage children and youth on the Minnesota Zoo’s Minnesota Trail exhibit.
+Five booklets, including three new ones, are available for free throughout the park, including an exciting booklet specific to Amtrak’s Empire Builder, a passenger train, that uses the program to both entertain and teach young passengers on its run between Winona, Minnesota and Chicago, Illinois.

 The program is growing swiftly as the Park produces new programming, but demand is also increasing.
 The free voyageur canoeing program, in cooperation with Wilderness Inquiry, was so popular that the participation limit was reached within four days of the program’s announcement.
 A mother of one of the Junior Rangers wrote in regards to the canoeing trip, “I REALLY hope that you can do this again as we don't have a lot of funds to try out nature based things like this.”